-All our policies which address issues of power and potential harm, for example bullying, equal opportunities, handling, positive behaviour, will be linked to ensure a whole school approach.
+Our policies address issues of power and potential harm, for example bullying, equal opportunities, physical handling, positive behaviour and are linked to ensure a whole school approach.
 Our safeguarding policy cannot be separated from the general ethos of the school, which should ensure that pupils/students are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.

-16. DEALING WITH CONCERNS AND DISCLOSURES
+16. DEALING WITH CONCERNS AND ALLEGATIONS